Butterscotch Graham Cracker Cheesecake Bars

 - Preheat oven to 350F, line a 9x9-inch baking pan with aluminum foil for easier cleanup, spray with cooking spray; set aside.

-- To a medium kettle, add the butterscotch chips, butter, and heat over medium to medium-low heat to melt, whisking nearly the entire time it will take the chips to melt, at least 5 minutes.
+- To a medium saucepan, add the butterscotch chips, butter, and heat over medium to medium-low heat to melt, whisking nearly the entire time it will take the chips to melt, at least 5 minutes.
 Tips - Read my blog post for more discussion, but it will take some time for the chips to melt and the mixture to come together and it will look pretty unappealing during the process; keep whisking.

 - After mixture is melted, smooth, and emulsified, add the graham cracker crumbs and stir to combine.
 Remove 1 heaping cup of the butterscotch crumb mixture and set aside in a small bowl.